hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

-desire for worldly pleasures, even a shred of some such craving, will feel frightened at the thought of the path you are going to tread; so, to give himself some consolation he goes about preaching that impossible creed of harmonising Bhoga and Tyâga.
+desire for worldly pleasures, even a shred of some such craving, will feel frightened at the thought of the path you are going to tread; so, to give himself some consolation he goes about preaching that impossible creed of harmonising Bhoga and Tyāga.
 That is all the raving of lunatics, the frothing of the demented — idle theories contrary to the scriptures, contrary to the Vedas.
 No freedom without renunciation.
 Highest love for God can never be achieved without renunciation.